linoscope/linoscope.github.io/content/posts/writing-a-game-boy-emulator-in-ocaml.md

   execute t inst
 ```

-While implementing the above, I noticed that using variants to represent the instruction set does not work.
-The above definition won't even type check.

-To understand why I have extracted the `read_arg` function below.
+To understand the problem, I have extracted the `read_arg` function below.
 Notice that the return value of the entire function cannot be uniquely determined.
 This is because the return type of the match expression changes depending on which constructor it matches, as highlighted in the comments.

 ```OCaml
   (* What is the type of the return value? *)